UL-FRI-NLP-Course-2022-23/nlp-course-the-sentence-shufflers/README.md

 Pick an appropriately structured dataset and put it into the `datasets` folder.
 Write down the name of that dataset on **line 20** in train script.

+## Provided dataset
+You can you the already preprocessed dataset, which can be found in the dataset folder in the root of the project.
+The dataset consists of sentences from the MaCoCu corpus and open subtitles.

 ## Other scripts
 There are other scripts that will help you create usable dataset.
 Each script contains a comment which tells you what it does.